Skip to content

 Add the patient's medical insurance

-• Once you have selected the patient and you wish to submit the encounter as a medical bill, select the 3 dots to the right of patient's name and select Edit Insurance
+• Once you have selected the patient and you wish to submit the encounter as a medical bill, select the 3 dots to the right of patient's name and select Edit Insurance.
+Or, on the right side of the page, choose the insurance card icon.
+This will open an insurance drawer where you can select Add Insurance.

-• Select Add insurance for patient and input the required fields for the patient's medical insurance.
-Please ensure the patient has medical insurance added to their profile and that the information is input exactly how it appears on the patient's medical insurance card.
-Once complete, select save changes.
+• Input the required fields for the patient's medical insurance.
+Please ensure the patient has medical insurance added to their profile and that the information is entered exactly how it appears on the patient's medical insurance card.
+Once complete, select Save Changes.

-If you are not wanting to submit the the encounter as a medical claim, you are not required to enter the patient's medical insurance.
+If you do not want to submit the encounter as a medical claim, you are not required to enter the patient's medical insurance.

 Document an encounter